Microsoft-Web/DEMO-RealtimeCommunicationsWithSignalR/README.md

 1. Add a reference to **Microsoft ASP.NET SignalR Service Bus Libraries**.
 2. Add **Global.asax.cs** from **code\Assets** folder, replace the existing file.

-    > **Note:** The new code constains standard code to initialize Service Bus backplane.
+    > **Note:** The new code contains standard code to initialize Service Bus backplane.
 3. Open **Web.config** and enter your Service Bus connection string as value of **Microsoft.ServiceBus.ConnectionString**.

 <a name="appendix" />